 Competition Fee- This recurring fee varies by tournament.
 Each tournament charges our program a per-event slot fee using its own fee structure for participation at their tournament.
 Fees typically range from $10-$50 per student at each tournament.

-Which expenses are not covered?
+Which expenses are not available for financial assistance?

 Transportation- This is a communal, recurring expense that allows the team to get to tournaments.
 When team bussing is used, the expense is spread out evenly so all team members pay their fair share.
 The fee varies based on several factors including the carrier, number of billable hours by the carrier providing service, and availability of drivers.
 This expense typically ranges from $10-$25 per student for one day tournaments and $25-$75 per student for each multiple day tournament. *Families with siblings on the team pay a single fee per tournament. **Students who drop their registration for a tournament late; close to the tournament date will not be refunded the pre-budgeted fee for transportation.

 Hotel (for overnight tournaments)- This is a communal, recurring expense spread out evenly so all team members pay their fair share.
 The expense varies depending on number of days hotel accommodations are required.
 Fees typically range from $50-$100 per student for each trip. **Students who drop their registration for a tournament late; close to the tournament date will not be refunded the pre-budgeted lodging fee.